hiddify/hiddify.com/docs/app/HiddifyCli-guide.md

 ```
 </div>

-Put your subscription link here instead of ``<sublink>''.
+Put your subscription link here instead of `<sublink>`.

 ## Run config or subscription link in HiddifyCli with HiddifyApp settings
-For this, you must first extract the settings related to your HiFi app.
+For this, you must first extract the settings related to your HiddifyApp.
 <details><summary><h3>Extract HiddifyApp settings</h3></summary>

-  - To do this, open HiFiApp and enter ``Config Options'' or ``Configuration Settings'' and click the three-dot menu.
+  - To do this, open HiddifyApp and enter `Config Options` and click the three-dot menu.

 <div align=center>